II.TERMS OF REFERENCE

 · Level of line ministry & stakeholder satisfaction with socialisation and training processes.

-4. Facilitate the establishment of the DNSAM system of oversight and inspection along with building the staff capacity to monitor and report on compliance with the decentralised framework and procedures and aligned with relevant laws including Section V Article 44, Decree Law No. 4/2014 Organic Structure of Pre-concentration Administration.
+4. Support the establishment of the DNSAM system of oversight and inspection along with assisting to build the staff capacity to monitor and report on compliance with the decentralised framework and procedures and aligned with relevant laws including Section V Article 44, Decree Law No. 4/2014 Organic Structure of Pre-concentration Administration.

-5. Strengthen the capacity of the DNSAM staff through a range of modalities to ensure the sustainability of the new framework across the sector.
+5. Support the strengthening of the capacity of the DNSAM staff through a range of activities to ensure the sustainability of the new framework across the sector.

 · DNSAM staff have the knowledge, skills and experience to sustain the implementation of the new policy and procedures.